 A current Heart and Stroke BLS certification is a mandatory prerequisite for this course, as mandated by the Heart and Stroke Foundation.
 The CSC will be running a two and a half hour Heart and Stroke BLS recertification course prior to all ACLS and PALS courses.
-Please check our courses page to register (cost $70 including manual).
+Please check our courses page to register for BLS.

-There is also a PALS re-certification course offered during this time.
+There is also a PALS re-certification course offered on the first day.

 PALS certification is valid for 2 years.